 Monterey, California

-While there are tons of Christmas & holiday events happening all over California, Monterey is a great town to visit in December.
-You’ll get out of some of the heavy big city traffic and find the perfect spot for a coastal Christmas.
-Strap on your ice skates for some outdoor skating by the bay at the Custom House Plaza rink by Fisherman’s Wharf.
-Visit the wharf on the weekends to get some sweet treats and meet Santa.
+While there are tons of Christmas & holiday events happening all over California, there are some pretty amazing Christmas towns in California.
+And Monterey is a great town to visit in December.
+You’ll get out of the heavy big-city traffic and find the perfect spot for a coastal Christmas.

-Read my friend Leslie’s post about other great winter destinations in California.
+If you’re looking for some more ideas for California, check out my friend Leslie’s post about other great winter destinations in California.

 Honolulu, Hawaii